b-attwell/PowerbuildingCentral/readme.txt

-Off-platform project from Codecademy's following their Full Stack Career Path.
+Off-platform project from Codecademy following their Full Stack Career Path.

 I created a home page for a fictional company, Powerlifting Central.
 I may even use this in the future for my own business venture / hobby.